Hà Giang province: History

-H'Mông Lords of Sà Phìn
+H'Mông lords of Sà Phìn

-The history of the H'Mông Lords of the northern region of the province bordering China (Đồng Văn and Mèo Vạc) is also integral to the province as the H'Mông people have dominated the region from the late 18th century.
-The Vương family of the Huang clan established their rule at Đồng Văn and Mèo Vạc, which was endorsed by the Nguyễn Kings.
+The history of the Hmong lords of the northern region of the province, bordering China (Đồng Văn and Mèo Vạc), is integral to the province, as the Hmong people have dominated the region from the late 18th century.
+The Vương family of the Huang clan established their rule at Đồng Văn and Mèo Vạc, which was endorsed by the Nguyễn kings.

-During French colonial rule, the French further supported the Lord to keep their hold on the border territory.
-Vương Chính Đức was recognized as the king of the H'Mông people in 1900.
-A palace befitting the king was built between 1902 and 1903, at Sà Phìn (16 km west of Đồng Văn town) by inducting Chinese architects.
-The Lord's loyalty to the French was evident in the support that the French got from him during their campaign to put down a rebellion launched by the local tribes.
-In recognition, the Lord was given the rank of a General of the French Army (a fully uniformed Lord's picture is seen in the interior rooms of the palace).
+During French colonial rule, the French further supported the lords in their hold on the border territory.
+Vương Chính Đức was recognized as the king of the Hmong in 1900.
+A palace was built between 1902 and 1903 at Sà Phìn (16 km west of Đồng Văn town).
+The lord's loyalty to the French was evident in the support that they got from him during their campaign to put down a rebellion launched by the local tribes.
+In recognition, the lord was given the rank of a general in the French Army (a fully uniformed picture of the lord is seen in the interior rooms of the palace).

-The increasing opposition by the Vietnamese to French rule saw the Lord adopting a neutral stance.
-Vương Chú Sển who succeeded his father after the latter's death in 1944, however, pledged support to Hồ Chí Minh.
-The historical palace of the Vương Lord was built in the traditional style of Northeast Asian royal palaces.
-The palace built on the "Geomantic principles" has four double-storied wings planned in 19th-century southern Chinese town house style with "mui luyện" ("yin-yang") tiles.
-The two wings are linked by three open courtyards.
+Increasing opposition by the Vietnamese to French rule saw the lord adopting a neutral stance.
+Vương Chú Sển, who succeeded his father after the latter's death in 1944, however, pledged support to Ho Chi Minh.
+The historical palace of the Vương lord was built in the traditional style of northeast Asian royal palaces.
+It has four double-storied wings, which are linked by three open courtyards.
 A moat surrounds the palace.
 Tombs of the royal family members, which are intricately carved in wood, are located outside the palace walls.
-Only the walls of the buildings are made of bricks, while the other components of the buildings are made of wood.
+Only the walls of the buildings are made of bricks, while the rest is made of wood.

 Administrative divisions

-Hà Giang is subdivided into 11 district-level sub-divisions:
+Hà Giang was subdivided into 11 district-level sub-divisions: